novix-sa/Pyplan/docs/User Guide/Model.md

 # Model

-Pyplan structure code trough and influence digram of nodes.
-Nodes has pro
+Pyplan structures code trough and influence digram of nodes.
+Nodes have properties that could be inspected and edited trough tabs.

 The Python code is included asNodes are the su
 The app code is structured using a hierarchical influence diagram of nodes -a Workflow- that helps understand the calculation logic.
 Nodes are added by means of a drag and drop user interface, and Python code is written inside their Code attribute tab.